dagnall53/NMEADisplay/README.md

 My "Cheap_ESP32" tests included tests of alternate fonts and demonstrated how to access Jpeg and Audio mp3 files from the SD card. - Mainly just to see what was possible.
 This NMEA display will start with these elements retained, but I will probably aim to make them compile defines.

-From Andreas Szep I have appopriated the idea of having a String  boatdata (sBoatData) structure using character arrays.
-This is sensible here, as the NMEA data is read and stored as Char Arrays, and I am (mostly) not planning on doing any arithmetic with the data.
 I will use atoi() and atof() to convert to double where needed.
 I have used some of the Timo Lappinen NMEA01983 conversion functions.